esito/dbmasker/README.md

 To run Erase and SAR tasks, use the erase and sar commands.
 Look at the definition of the tasks which are defined with a parameter.
 To run the tasks defined:

-- erase erase_customer 1000234 (the number is one of the customer ids)
+- erase erase_customer 1000234 (parameter customer id)
-- erase erase_hotelroomcategory 1 11 2005-10-15 (with the 3 pk parameter values)
+- erase erase_hotelroomcategory 1 11 2005-10-15 (parameters hotel id, roomcategory id and fromdate)
-- sar subjectaccess 1000234
+- sar subjectaccess 1000234 (parameter customer id)

 To stop the program, run **quit**.